teaching-lab/stack-cs-activities/activities/recursion-turtle-graphics/README.md

 You can discuss the learning outcomes and difficulty of the activity with the students.
 These questions are possible:

-* At which moment did you become certain about how the result will look like?
+* At which moment did you become sure about the result?
 * Which line of code did something different than you expected?
 * Which line of code did exactly what you expected?
 * (Extension) How would you need to change the function so that it draws one of the distractors?